LucHeuff/sql-autoloader/README.md

 `allow_custom_dtypes` (Optional): enables custom datatypes, and can be used in combination with custom adapters and converters.
 For more information see the [sqlite3 documentation](https://docs.python.org/3/library/sqlite3.html#sqlite3-adapter-converter-recipes)

 The `SQLiteConnector.cursor` property exposes the `sqlite3.Cursor` used internally for manual use.
 See the [sqlite3 documentation on Cursors](https://docs.python.org/3/library/sqlite3.html#sqlite3.Cursor) for more information.
-> Note: the `SQLiteConnector` assumes that the cursor will be closed once the context manager exits.
+> ⚠️ `SQLiteConnector` assumes that the cursor will be closed once the context manager exits.
 Closing the cursor prematurely will cause issues.

 ## PostgresConnector
 The `PostgresConnector` wraps the `sql-autoloader` functionality around the `psycopg` library.